 Sun Valley Museum of Art awards local students and educators five different types of scholarships annually to further their education in the arts and humanities.
+Since the scholarship program's inception in 1998, SVMoA has awarded over $1 million to students and educators.
 The SVMoA scholarship program is made possible through funds raised at the SVMoA's Annual Wine Auction and private donations.
 Thank you to our generous donors!

-For questions or more information, please contact Jordyn Dooley at firstname.lastname@example.org
+For questions or more information, please contact Allison Fluetsch at firstname.lastname@example.org.

 The Wendy & Alan Pesky Educator Scholarship